Robert Archer Cooper: Biography

 He resigned from the governorship in 1922 to accept an appointment to the Federal Farm Loan Board that lasted five years.
-After which, Cooper returned to the practice of law, but was called by President Franklin D. Roosevelt to serve as the General Counsel on the Commodity Credit Corporation.
-Roosevelt later appointed him in 1934 as Judge of the District Court for Puerto Rico, a position Cooper held until 1947.
+After this, Cooper returned to the practice of law but was called by President Franklin D. Roosevelt to serve as the General Counsel of the Commodity Credit Corporation.
+Roosevelt later appointed him in 1934 as Judge of the District Court for Puerto Rico, during which he presided over the trial and retrial for sedition of Pedro Albizu Campos and eight other members of Albizu's Puerto Rican nationalist group Cadets of the Republic.
+The day after Judge Cooper sentenced the defendants to the U.S. Penitentiary in Atlanta, an unsuccessful assassination attempt was made against him.
+Cooper held the Puerto Rican position until 1947.
 Cooper died on August 7, 1953, and was buried at the Laurens City Cemetery in Laurens.

+Legacy

-His house at Laurens is included in the South Harper Historic District, added to the National Register of Historic Places in 1986.
+His house at Laurens is included in the South Harper Historic District and added to the National Register of Historic Places in 1986.